winbamstudios/TechOS/README.md

 # TechOS
+The TechOS Operating System (written in C)
+## DISCLAMER
-The TechOS Operating System (written in C) **DISCLAMER** A major part of this OS is a jumble of source code.
+A major part of this OS is a jumble of source code.
 I don't remember all the original sources but I do remember some.

+## CREDITS
 KEYBOARD, TERMINAL: https://lucuslabs.com/my_cool_os

 FUSE (unused because i am stupid and thought i could use FUSE in my OS): https://github.com/libfuse/libfuse